calebtuttle/portfoliobuilder/docs/scoring.md

 Listed below are the items that influence the Quality score.

 ### Profit Margin
+Average profit margin for last 5 years.

 ### Revenue Growth Rate
-Average YoY growth rate for last 10 years.
+Annualized YoY revenue growth rate for last 5 years.

-### Earnings Growth Rate
+### EBITDA Growth Rate
 Average YoY growth rate for last 10 years.
 This measure will be 0 if the company is not profitable.

 ### ROE (using net income)